AlgoCompSynth/eikosany/docs/reference/offset_matrix.md

 # Create Offset Matrix

 Creates an offset matrix from a scale table.
-An offset matrix is used to retune an octave for synthesizers that support such retunings, like the Korg Minilogue XD and the Dirtywave M8 tracker.
+An offset matrix is used to retune an octave for synthesizers that support such retunings (e.g., via cents-offset per key).

 ## Usage